Yui-H8/Datacamp/AI_Understanding Artificial Intelligence.md

 ## 2. Tasks AI can solve
 ### Unmasking a hotel booking AI system
 ### The AI and Internet-of-Things (IoT) symbiosis
+ex.
+Temperature and ultrasonic sensors to detect people's presence in rooms of the house and regulate room temperature accordingly

 ## 3. Harnessing AI in Organizations